 Nobody wants to go to the DMV or take driving courses, but we all do because the benefit is clear.
 Independence!

 Your team can create the most fun, most interactive training in the world, but if what “they get out of it” isn’t clear, they may not even get to the middle of the course.
-So whatever the audience thinks about all your course, make sure you work on changing their minds to a positive attitude.
+So whatever the audience thinks about all your courses, make sure you work on changing their minds to a positive attitude.

 4) What do you expect to change after the training?